huggingface/hub-docs/docs/hub/spaces-overview.md

 * [`datasets`](https://github.com/huggingface/datasets) allows you to fetch or display any dataset from the Hub inside your app.

-## Adding extra dependencies
+### Adding extra dependencies

-If you need other Python packages to run your app, add them to a **requirements.txt** file at the root of your repository.
-Spaces runtime engine will create a custom environment on-the-fly.
+We you need other Python packages to run your app, add them to a **requirements.txt** file at the root of your repository.
+The Spaces runtime engine will create a custom environment on-the-fly.

 Debian dependencies are also supported.
 Add a **packages.txt** file at the root of your repository, and list all your dependencies in it.
 Each dependency should be on a separate line, and each line will be read and installed by `apt-get install`.

+## Hardware resources

+Each Spaces environment is limited to 16GB RAM and 8 CPU cores.
+Individuals and Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
+Please email us at **website at huggingface.co** to request a T4 GPU.

 ## Configuring Spaces settings